The Unified Patent Court

 You can do this before bringing infringement proceedings and without giving notice to the alleged infringer.

 When deciding whether to grant a preliminary injunction, the court will take into account the potential harm to each party from granting or refusing the injunction.
 You might have to give security to compensate the defendant if your claim ultimately doesn’t succeed, particularly if your application is made without notice.

 11. What is bifurcation?
 Can I appeal a decision to bifurcate?

-Bifurcation has been one of the most controversial issues in the discussions on the UPC procedural rules.
+Bifurcation has long been one of the most controversial issues in European patent litigation and this was reflected in the discussions on the UPC procedural rules.

 It is most likely to occur if an infringement claim is brought in a local or regional division and the defendant counterclaims for revocation.

 The local or regional division may:

 - proceed with both claims, adding a technically qualified judge to the panel;